crisluengo/doxpp/README.md

 Things we'd like to add/fix/improve:

-1. Function pointer types.
-2. SFINAE template parameters are hard to parse.
+1. SFINAE template parameters are hard to parse.
 The current solution is to record "<SFINAE>" as the type of any template parameter without a name.
 This is obviously not right, but it works for me for now.
-3. Types in a (partial) template specialization are not always recorded.
+2. Types in a (partial) template specialization are not always recorded.
-4. If a templated type is used as the type of a parameter or variable, it is not linked to the documentation for that type.
+3. If a templated type is used as the type of a parameter or variable, it is not linked to the documentation for that type.
-5. Link override and overridden functions together.
+4. Link override and overridden functions together.
-6. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.
+5. There's no way to have the literal text "`\ref`" (and similar commands) in the documentation, we need to avoid matching commands inside backticks or in code blocks.
-7. References to a member that is injected into a different namespace it was declared in are not resolved (e.g. through a `using` statement, or members of an anonymous or inline namespace).
+6. References to a member that is injected into a different namespace it was declared in are not resolved (e.g. through a `using` statement, or members of an anonymous or inline namespace).

-Things that Clang doesn't tell us:

-1. Clang doesn't easily report on pre-processor macros.
+7. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we just require adding the `\macro` (or `\def`) command at the top of the documentation block.
-2. Clang doesn't say if a variable or function is `constexpr`, but we worked our way around that.

 # License

-Copyright 2020, Cris Luengo
+Copyright 2020-2021, Cris Luengo
 Most code and documentation in this project is distributed with the GPL-2.0 license.
 See the file `COPYING` for details.
 Some files have more permissive licenses.